Quadrophenia: Release

-Reception
+Critical reception

 Critical reaction to Quadrophenia was positive.
-Melody Makers Chris Welch wrote "rarely have a group succeeded in distilling their essence and embracing a motif as convincingly", while Charles Shaar Murray described the album in New Musical Express as the "most rewarding musical experience of the year."
+Melody Makers Chris Welch wrote "rarely have a group succeeded in distilling their essence and embracing a motif as convincingly", while Charles Shaar Murray described the album in New Musical Express as the "most rewarding musical experience of the year".
 Reaction in the US was generally positive, though Dave Marsh, writing in Creem gave a more critical response.
 Lenny Kaye wrote in Rolling Stone that "the Who as a whole have never sounded better" but added, "on its own terms, Quadrophenia falls short of the mark".
 In a year-end top albums list for Newsday, Robert Christgau ranked it seventh, and found it exemplary of how 1973's best records "fail to reward casual attention.
 They demand concentration, just like museum and textbook art."

 Retrospective reviews were also positive.
 Writing in Christgau's Record Guide: Rock Albums of the Seventies (1981), Christgau regarded Quadrophenia as more of an opera than Tommy, possessing a brilliantly written albeit confusing plot, jarring but melodic music, and compassionate lyrics about "everykid as heroic fuckup, smart enough to have a good idea of what's being done to him and so sensitive he gets pushed right out to the edge anyway."
 Chris Jones, writing for BBC Music, said "everything great about The Who is contained herein."
 In 2013, Billboard, reviewing the album for its 40th anniversary, said: "Filled with performances packed with life and depth and personality, 'Quadrophenia' is 90 minutes of the Who at its very best."
 The album has sold 1 million copies and has been certified Platinum by the Recording Industry Association of America.
 In 2000 Q magazine placed Quadrophenia at No. 56 in its list of the 100 Greatest British Albums Ever.
 The album has been ranked at No. 267 on Rolling Stone magazine's list of the 500 greatest albums of all time.
 It is also ranked at No. 86 on VH1's list of the 100 greatest albums of all time.

 Townshend now considers Quadrophenia to be the last great album that the Who recorded.
-In 2011, he said the group "never recorded anything that was so ambitious or audacious again," and implied that it was the last album to feature good playing by Keith Moon.
+In 2011, he said the group "never recorded anything that was so ambitious or audacious again", and implied that it was the last album to feature good playing by Keith Moon.